Bafy78/dithering-in-octahedral/project_plan.md

 We test the resilience of the bit budgets against different noise types and weighting strategies.

 **A. Noise Injection Strategy**
-To prevent geometric distortion from warping the noise patterns, all noise generation is seeded by Screen-Space Coordinates (gl_FragCoord.xy).
+To prevent geometric distortion from warping the noise patterns, all noise generation is seeded by Screen-Space Coordinates (gl_FragCoord.xy) combined with a per-frame jitter index (t).

 Justification for Screen-Space: While this approach introduces a "Shower Door" effect (view-dependent noise) during motion, it is the standard implementation for G-Buffer dithering as it ensures consistent noise frequency regardless of object distance.
 We assume a production pipeline would rely on TAA (Temporal Anti-Aliasing) to integrate this noise over multiple frames; therefore, we prioritize screen-space consistency over object-space coherence.

 Validation of Temporal Stability: While our primary focus is static frame accuracy, the high amplitude of noise required for 6-bit encoding risks dominating perceptual error metrics (FLIP/SSIM).
 Therefore, for Targets B and C, we will generate two sets of capture data:
-* **Raw Frame**: To analyze the immediate Jacobian weighting distribution.
+* **Raw Frame**: While modern pipelines rely on TAA, analyzing the Static Frame is critical to ensure the dithering noise floor does not exceed the perceptual threshold.
+We treat the Static Frame as a 'Worst Case Scenario' (e.g., rapid camera movement where TAA fails).
+If the Jacobian-Weighted Dithering is perceptually acceptable in a static frame, it is guaranteed to be stable under TAA.
 * **Accumulated Frame**: A simple 8-frame accumulation buffer (averaging samples over time) to simulate a standard TAA resolve.
-Justification: This allows us to measure the "Converged Surface Quality" separately from the "Dithering Noise Floor."
+During this capture, the noise generator will cycle through 8 distinct phases (Blue Noise offsets or IGN time-seeds) while the camera remains static, ensuring the accumulation mathematically converges the dithering noise to zero.
+This allows us to measure the "Converged Surface Quality" separately from the "Dithering Noise Floor."
 If the accumulated frame achieves High SSIM while the Raw frame has Low SSIM, the dithering strategy is successful.

 We will try the following noises:
 * **Bayer:** Ordered Dithering (Grid-like, screen-aligned).